Side Banner

 Wion

-Shomini is an entertainment journalist for WION with over 14 years of experience in film writing.
+Shomini Sen is a film critic and entertainment editor for WION with over 15 years of experience in film writing.
 She has previously worked with News18.com and Zeenews.com .
 She reviews and writes about Hindi, English and Bengali films.

 Films reviewed on this Page